AF-1/lms-dynamicplaylists/README.md

 If you want to test a new patch that hasn't made it into a release version yet or you need to install a previous version you'll have to [install the plugin manually](https://github.com/AF-1/sobras/wiki/Manual-installation-of-LMS-plugins).

-*Previously released* versions are available here for a *limited* time after the release of a new version.
+*Previously released* versions are available here for a very *limited* time after the release of a new version.
 The official LMS plugins page is updated about twice a day so it usually takes a couple of hours before new released versions are listed.
 <br><br><br>

-## Some changes<br>
+## Features:
-- Comes with ready-to-use dynamic playlists (stand-alone + for context menus).
-- Use **your own custom dynamic playlist files/definitions directly in DPL** without any other intermediary plugin - you don't have to install other plugins (like SQLPlayList or TrackStat) to get dynamic playlists.
+* Use **your own custom dynamic playlist files/definitions directly in DPL** without any other intermediary plugin - you don't have to install other plugins (like SQLPlayList or TrackStat) to get dynamic playlists.
 See [FAQ](https://github.com/AF-1/lms-dynamicplaylists#faq).
+* Comes with 100+ ready-to-use dynamic playlists (stand-alone + for context menus).
-- New playlist parameters for **virtual libraries**, **multiple genre selection** or **preselecting artists/albums for later use** (see [wiki](https://github.com/AF-1/lms-dynamicplaylists/wiki/DPL-playlist-format)).
+* New playlist parameters (see [wiki](https://github.com/AF-1/lms-dynamicplaylists/wiki/DPL-playlist-format)).
+For example:
-- UI changes and new settings.
-- Separation of stand-alone from context menu dynamic playlists to minimize clutter.
-- Allow other plugins to check if a client is playing a DPL mix, no more clashes with DSTM.
-- …
+    * use LMS **virtual libraries**
+    * **Multiple** genre selection
+    * **Pre**select multiple artists or albums from their context menu at your leisure.
+DPL remembers your **pre**selection so that you can easily use it later with dynamic playlists that feature this playlist parameter.
+* New preference options and UI changes.
 <br><br><br>